-- DA 28 Buildings should be orientated towards the Grand Parade, with appropriate frontage set backs where necessary to facilitate landscaping or to provide a privacy strip between the building and the back of footpath. - DA 29 To incorporate the Greenway connection along the existing tree line from Tully Park to the Valley into the layout of the adjoining residential areas. - DA 30(a) To provide a Class 2 open space pocket park in close proximity to the Springs and to follow the Hydrogeology Guidance outlined in Appendix E of the Planning Scheme with regard to the design of proposed development on sites within the catchment sensitivity zone of Tufa Spring No. 5 in order to protect the hydrology source, as detailed in Chapter 5 Green Infrastructure (see GI30 and Appendix E). - DA 30(b) The layout and design of proposed developments on sites identified as been within the protection zone of the Tufa Spring No. 5, as indicated in Appendix E of the Planning Scheme , shall be informed by site investigations , as outlined in Appendix E, which are to be carried out in advance, by the applicant, of the preliminary design of any proposals for these sites.
-Proposals on these sites shall demonstrate that they will have no significant impact on Tufa Spring No. 5 and shall be accompanied by an ecological report demonstrating the same. - DA 31 The design and layout of residential development should provide a living edge to Tully Park. - DA 32 Prior to a planning application being submitted on the Res 4 plot in Development Area 1 Lehaunstown or the Res 3 plot in Development Area 4 Domville both located on the southern side of the Grand Parade, the landowner shall enter into a discussion with the Local Authority to explore the potential of relocating the Traveller's Accommodation site in the Res 4 plot to the Res 3 plot.
+- DA 28 Buildings should be orientated towards the Grand Parade, with appropriate frontage set backs where necessary to facilitate landscaping or to provide a privacy strip between the building and the back of footpath. - DA 29 To incorporate the Greenway connection along the existing tree line from Tully Park to the Valley into the layout of the adjoining residential areas. - DA 30 To provide a Class 2 open space pocket park in close proximity to the Tuffa Springs in order to protect the hydrology source, as detailed in Chapter 5 Green Infrastructure (see GI30 and Appendix F) - DA 31 The design and layout of residential development should provide a living edge to Tully Park. - DA 32 Prior to a planning application being submitted on the Res 4 plot in Development Area 1 Lehaunstown or the Res 3 plot in Development Area 4 Domville both located on the southern side of the Grand Parade, the landowner shall enter into a discussion with the Local Authority to explore the potential of relocating the Traveller's Accommodation site in the Res 4 plot to the Res 3 plot.